staher/staher.dev/docs/planning.md

 - Dark mode: defer; plan to use CSS variables so themes are easy to add.

 ## Decision log (current)
-- Stack: Vite + React + TypeScript.
+- Stack: Astro + TypeScript; React islands as needed.
-- Styling: Tailwind CSS.
+- Styling: Tailwind CSS (v4).
 - Dark mode: out of MVP; treat as first follow-up.
 - Blog/analytics: not in MVP.